microsoft/botbuilder-tools/tools-overview.md

 ## Create and manage LUIS applications using LUIS CLI

-Included in the new tool set is a [LUIS extension](https://github.com/Microsoft/botbuilder-tools/tree/master/packages/LUIS) which allows you to independently manage your LUIS resources.
+Included in the new tool set is a [LUIS extension](https://github.com/Microsoft/botbuilder-tools/tree/master/packages/LUIS) that allows you to independently manage your LUIS resources.
 It is available as an npm module which you can download:

 ```shell
 npm install -g luis-apis